Chart Color Schemes

 New Farm demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Vocational pathways comprise 22.7% of qualifications among those aged 15+, with advanced diplomas accounting for 10.5% and certificates, 12.2%.
-Educational participation is notably high at 25.4%, including 9.9% in tertiary education, 5.1% in primary education, and 4.2% pursuing secondary education.
+Vocational pathways are also prevalent in New Farm, with 22.7% of qualifications being advanced diplomas (10.5%) or certificates (12.2%).
+Educational participation is notably high, with 25.4% of residents currently enrolled in formal education.
+This includes 9.9% in tertiary education, 5.1% in primary education, and 4.2% pursuing secondary education.

 Frequently Asked Questions - Education